fedora-infra/pkgdb2/doc/deployment.rst

 For testing
 -----------

-See :doc:`development` if you want to run pkgdb just to test it.
+See :doc:`development` if you want to run pkgdb2 just to test it.